 Course Work at Other Institutions

 The academic programs offered at Wofford are supplemented by a cooperative cross-registration arrangement between Wofford and neighboring Converse College.
 Students at each institution may register on a space-available basis for certain courses offered at the other college and thus the number and types of courses available to students are considerably increased, efficient use of educational resources is developed, and a fuller relationship among the colleges is fostered.
-This benefit is available only during the fall and spring semesters to students who have a 2.00 cumulative GPA or better and who are otherwise in good standing, provided that there is space for their enrollment in the given courses.
-It is not valid for the summer sessions.
+This benefit is available only during the fall and spring semesters to students who have a 2.00 cumulative GPA or better and who are otherwise in good standing academically and socially, provided that there is space for their enrollment in the given courses.
+It is not valid for the January Interim or the summer sessions.
 Wofford students may not take courses at Converse that are offered at Wofford nor may they take courses to meet Wofford’s General Education requirements.
-Priority for classroom space for Wofford students at Converse is given to upperclass students.
+Courses taken may not be applied to the major, minor, or concentration at Wofford.
+Priority for classroom space for Wofford students at Converse is given to upper class students.
 First-year students may not take courses at Converse.
 Further information and registration options are available through the Office of the Registrar.

 Cooperation with Other Institutions

 Wofford has partnered with Clemson University and Columbia University to provide students with the option of pursuing a degree in engineering.
 It has also established an agreement with Wake Forest University for students interested in pursuing a Master of Arts in Management.
-Additional information regarding both programs can be found in the Pre-Professional Programs section of the Catalog.
+In addition, Wofford has an agreement with Converse College for students who are interested in receiving the Master of Arts in Teaching (MAT) degree.
+Additional information regarding these programs can be found in the Pre-Professional Programs section of the Catalog.

 Students wishing to take course work at another college or university and apply that work to their Wofford degree requirements must secure advance approval from the Office of the Registrar prior to attendance.
 Courses used to satisfy major, minor, concentration, program and/or emphasis requirements must get the approval of the department chair.
 The chairs will determine the suitability and equivalency of the courses towards the majors, minors, etc., while the Registrar's Office will consider whether the student’s request meets certain institutional requirements.